 The Performance Framework uses various measures to show how well the services commissioned by the Orkney IJB are performing.
 Further information on performance can be found in section 5 of the management commentary.
-It is proposed that the revised Strategic Planning Group will be tasked with updating and presenting the Orkney IJB with a performance report quarterly.
+The revised Strategic Planning Group will be tasked with updating and presenting a quarterly performance report to the Orkney IJB.